 One of the most important decisions that a homeowner can make is choosing the right real estate agent.
 Whether you’ve decided to sell or rent your home, you’ll need to find a professional who can represent your needs and provide solid advice.
 Making the right choice allows you to avoid potential problems that stem from choosing the wrong real estate agent, such as selling your home for less than it’s worth or getting locked into a time-wasting contract.

 (LocalAgentFinder can help you find the right agent for the right job.
 Click here to use our agent comparison service.
-Compare information on fees, marketing strategy, commission, experience and more.)
+Compare information on fees, marketing strategy, commission, performance and more.)

 1. Compare agents in your local area using LocalAgentFinder

 If you’re like most people, your home will be the largest and most important purchase that you will make in your lifetime.
 It’s vital to find a real estate agent who you can trust in order to facilitate the rental or sale of your property.